Water solubility key to effective pre-emergents

 Dr Preston says herbicide movement into the soil profile is strongly influenced by a herbicide’s ability to bind to soil organic matter.
 Light soils with low organic matter are more likely to have herbicide washing into crop rows and damage seedlings.

 “Trifluralin and pendimethalin are strongly bound to organic matter in soil.
 This means they will generally not move far from where they are applied,” he says.

 “In contrast, Sakura® and S-metolachlor in Dual Gold® and Boxer Gold® are not bound tightly and are prone to movement in soils with low organic matter.
-Using the recommended lower label rates in these soils will reduce the risk of crop damage.”
+Reducing rates in these soils will reduce the risk of crop damage.”

-If the soil is dry on the surface, but moist underneath, there may be sufficient moisture to germinate the weed seeds, but not enough to activate the herbicide.
+If the soil is dry on the surface but moist underneath there may be sufficient moisture to germinate the weed seeds, but not enough to activate the herbicide.
 Poor weed control is likely under these circumstances.
-A more water-soluble herbicide will work more effectively under these conditions.
+More water-soluble herbicides will work more effectively under these conditions.

 Position of weed and crop seed

 Pre-emergent herbicides need to be at a sufficient concentration and placed at or below the weed seed for effective control.
 The is exception is Avadex® Xtra, which needs to be kept above weed seeds.
 Keeping weed seeds on the soil surface will improve control by pre-emergent herbicides.